 LockHunter is a free tool which can help you gain access to a locked file, ideal if (for instance) you want to delete some malware component but Windows says you can't.

 If you try to do something with a particular file and receive an "in use" error, then, your next step should be to right-click it and select "What is locking this file?"
 LockHunter will then pop up to tell you which processes are accessing the file.

-If you're 100% sure that the process named doesn't need to access that file at all, then clicking "Unlock" will usually free it up for you (although occasionally we had to choose the option twice).
+If you're 100% sure that the process named doesn't need to access that file at all, then clicking "Unlock" will usually free it up for you.
 And at that point you should be able to move, copy, delete the file, or do anything else you might want with it.